 3. Zonal Storage Policy

 In essence, this step is ensuring that there is a common storage policy across all zones.
 Since I have a vSAN cluster in all 3 vSphere clusters, I will setup a vSAN zonal policy.
+Note that the zones must be configured before creating the policy.
 Alternatively, a tag based zonal policy could be used to use VMFS datastores, as demonstrated in the VMware Explore session mentioned in the introduction to this post.
+[Update] I have been notified by the product management team that vVols (virtual volumes) is also fully supported in multi-AZ.
 To make the storage policy zone aware, a new Storage topology section has been added to the policy structure.
 By choosing this option, it implies that this storage policy will be topology aware, and that each zone should have the policy applied to their storage.

 Proceeding with the policy setup, we arrive at the Storage topology type.
 In this case, it is of type Zonal, or in other words, related to Zones.

 Complete the creation of the Zonal policy, ensuring that it matches a datastore in each of the three vSphere clusters.
-Again, in this example, these will be vSAN datastores, but they could also be tagged VMFS datastores.
+Again, in this example, these will be vSAN datastores, but they could also be vVol datastores or tagged VMFS datastores.

 4. Supervisor Cluster deployment across Zones